 - 6.1.
 HMG will undertake an independent evaluation of the UK presence at Expo 2025. - 6.2.
 This will include a process, impact, and economic evaluation to assess the UK presence at the Expo against its Strategic Objectives (Section 5). - 6.3.
-Using lessons from the methods deployed to evaluate the UK at Dubai Expo 2020, evaluation activities will likely include surveys and in-depth discussions with visitors and non-visitors, students, businesses, and government officials, as well as analysis of secondary data and economic indicators. - 6.4.
+Using lessons from the methods deployed to evaluate the UK at Dubai Expo 2020, evaluation activities will likely include surveys and in-depth discussions with visitors and non-visitors, students, businesses, and government officials, as well as analysis of secondary data and economic indicators.

+- 6.4.
 Evaluation activities will align with the programme's logic model (to be drafted).
 An external research supplier will be procured for this work. - 6.5.
 The objectives of the evaluation will be twofold: - 6.5.1.
 Monitor data to apply improvements to the visitor experience during Expo; and - 6.5.2.
 Evaluate the delivery/process, impact, and economic outcomes of the UK's presence at Expo 2025. - 6.6.
 See below table for breakdown of sub-objectives and method of evaluation.

-Objective Sub-objective Type of activity data in real time to be able to apply changes What is the relative effectiveness of the different channels and messages of the UK presence at Expo 2025?
+Objective Sub-objective Type of activity data in real time to be What is the relative effectiveness of the different channels and messages of the UK presence at Expo 2025?
 What is working well and less well within the pavilion?
 How does the UK pavilion compare with other pavilions?
 What does analysis of survey data as well other Management Information (MI) from the event tell us about the visitor experience?
 How can this analysis inform recommendations for optimising the UK presence?
-Monitoring presence at Expo 2025 against core , , , , , , , , , , , , , , , , , , , Process evaluation

-, 0 Impact evaluation international business decision makers, students, and potential tourists?
-How do these shifts compare with baselines?
-To what extent have international business decision makers been triggered to trade with or invest in the UK against key international countries?
+Monitoring Evaluate the UK's presence at Expo 2025 against core KPIs Which elements of the event works best and why?
+Which content did people interact with?
+What did or did not interest them?
+How does this compare with other pavilions?
+Process evaluation , , , , , , , , , , , , , , , , , , , , Impact evaluation To what extent have international business decision makers been triggered to trade with or invest in the UK against key international countries?
 How does this compare with the baseline / versus a control group (those not interacting with the UK at Expo 2025)?
 What impact has the UK presence at Expo 2025 had on prospective visitors to the UK?
 To what extent have prospective students been triggered to study in the UK?
 Which perceptions were impacted?
 How did that inform decision making for investing, exporting, tourism and uptake of education?
 What actions did visitors (tourists/students/businesses) take because of visiting the UK pavilion?
 What was the impact of these actions?

 How did the UK presence (at Expo 2025) compare with selected international competitors?
 Was the UK pavilion impactful versus international competitors?
-What is the cost-effectiveness and cost-efficiency of UK Economic participation in Expo 2025? evaluation
+What is the cost-effectiveness and cost-efficiency of UK participation in Expo 2025? evaluation